 An empirical assessment of avoidance of whale alarms by migrating humpback whales

-A new type of whale alarm is proposed for use on shark meshing nets and fishing gear in Queensland and NSW to deter migrating Humpback Whales, and avoid entanglement.
-This project is investigating the effectiveness of these alarms.
-Alarms were installed in the direct path of migrating whales and all visible whales were tracked in June 2012.
-Acoustic surveys were also performed to identify the range of the alarm.
-All data has been collected “blind” (without knowledge of the status of the alarm) but the data indicates significant variation in tracks.
-Independent analysis of the tracks with respect to alarm on/off status suggests little or no impact from the whale alarm but a modified alarm has been developed as a result of this work and will be tested in the coming season.
+A new type of whale alarm was proposed to deter migrating Humpback Whales from shark nets and fishing gear, in an attempt to avoid entanglement.
+This project investigated the alarm effectiveness.
+Alarms were installed in the direct path of migrating whales and all visible whales were tracked (2012-2013).
+Independent analysis of whale movements with respect to alarm on/off status suggests little or no impact.
+A modified alarm system was developed as a result of this work, and tested, again there was no evidence of avoidance.

 Taronga: Dr David Slip